island-is/island.is/libs/api/domains/disability-license/README.md

-# API Domains disability License
+# API Domains Disability License

 This library was generated with [Nx](https://nx.dev).